-Returning to normal may take a few weeks or months, depending on your body's healing power.
-Most patients feel much better after their diseased bowel is removed.
-They begin to gain back lost weight, eat better and have more energy.
+Returning to normal may take a few weeks or even months, depending on your body’s healing power.
+Most patients feel much better once they are able to eat and enjoy life without a hiatal hernia.

 Driving a Car

-Most patients feel strong enough to return to work in 3 to 6 weeks following the initial operation.
-If you do work that requires you to lift or bend then you should be placed on restricted work duty until advised differently by your surgeon.
-After the final operation, it may be 2 to 6 weeks until you feel strong enough to work, and you will be limited as to the amount of lifting you may do.
+Most patients feel strong enough to return to work in a 1 to 2 weeks following the operation.
+Some patients may return to work sooner if they do desk work.
+If you do work that requires you to lift or bend then you may need to be placed on restricted work duty until you have your post-operative appointment.
 If you need a letter or work excuse to be sent to your employer, please let your surgeon or the GI Surgery nurse know.

 Activity and Exercise